ebonfowl/CodexScriptum/README.md

 Scripts I made for research and data analysis

 # reponecalcs580v.py
-Python script that does the full data analysis for a study validating a linear position transducer (RepOne) as a power measuring device during a sit-to-stand task.
+Python script that does the full data analysis for a study validating a linear position transducer (RepOne) as a power measuring device during a sit-to-stand task against motion analysis and force platform gold standard measure of power.
 Script pulls in raw data, makes all necessary calculations, runs all needed stats, then outputs graphs and text files for all results.

 # TOST_power.R